 - Cultural, political and socio-economic context of yoga: Examining issues of diversity and accessibility in yoga, inquiry into the relationship between self-actualization and societal actualization.

 - Ethics of Healing: Stress reactions, coping and addiction, trauma-informed teaching.

-- Styles of yoga will include: Vinyasa Flow, Hatha and Hatha Flow, Yin, Restorative, Prenatal, Postnatal, Yoga for Beginners, Gentle and therapeutically-oriented yoga.
+- Styles of yoga will include: Vinyasa Flow, Hatha, Restorative, Prenatal, Postnatal, Yoga for Beginners, Gentle and therapeutically-oriented yoga.

 - How to plan meaningful yoga retreats and workshops.

 - Yoga career planning and business of yoga overview.